christytan/OCI-GoldenGate/workshops/atp-d/LabGuide800BuildinganddeployingJavaapplicationstacksondedicatedautonomousinfrastructure.md

 -  The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

+- This lab requires Oracle ATP Dedicated database.
+Click [here](LabGuide300ProvisioninganAutonomousContainerDatabase.md) to learn how to create Oracle ATP Dedicated database.

-- This lab requires Oracle Cloud Developer Image launched in Compute instances.
+- This lab reuires Oracle Cloud Developer image launched in Compute instance.
+Click [here](LabGuide500ConnectingadeveloperclienttoanAutonomousDatabase.md) to learn how to launch Oracle Cloud Developer image in Compute instance.

 ## Steps